 Whether you’re living in Spain or just visiting, it’s important to note the dates of Spain’s public holidays and important dates.
 This is because on some of these dates, businesses and public institutions will close or have reduced hours.

 To ensure you don’t miss out on anything important, our guide puts together a list of Spain’s public holidays and important dates for your calendar.

 Introduction to Spanish public holidays

 The government in Spain determines the Spanish national holidays each year, although Spanish bank holidays differ between regions.
 While each community must observe the set national holidays in Spain, regional holidays can be decided by local governments.
-In 2019 every region has a total of 12 Spanish bank holidays, of which eight are celebrated as Spanish national holidays and four are celebrated as regional Spanish public holidays or municipal days.
+In 2020, every region has a total of 12 Spanish bank holidays, of which eight are celebrated as Spanish national holidays and four are celebrated as regional Spanish public holidays or municipal days.

-Spanish national holidays are busy periods, particularly if a holiday falls on a Thursday or Tuesday and employees take a ‘puente‘ (bridge) holiday of four days (dias festivos or vacaciones – holiday in Spanish).
+Spanish national holidays are busy periods, particularly if a holiday falls on a Thursday or Tuesday and employees take a puente (bridge) holiday of four days (dias festivos or vacaciones – holiday in Spanish).
 The government’s proposal to move Spanish public holidays to Mondays and avoid this practice has yet to materialise.

 Regional Spanish holidays usually coincide with large Spanish festivals and can be a spectacular time to visit a new city and try authentic Spanish food.
-However, many of Spain’s festivals are world famous meaning accommodation fills up quickly and prices are inflated, so it’s important to book early if your trip falls over a Spanish national holiday.
+However, many of Spain’s festivals are world famous meaning accommodation fills up quickly and prices are inflated, so it is important to book early if your trip falls over a Spanish national holiday.